 5th April 1799, Arthur suffered an injury to his knee with a musket-ball at the Battle of Seringapatam.
 He lead a failed attack with a number of his men killed and injured in the dark against the fortress at Seringapatam to clear the way for artillery.
 Arthur became ill for a considerable time after drinking water, with severe diarrhoea, fever, and then a fungal infection of the skin.

 10th September 1800, At the Battle of Conaghul, Arthur personally led a charge of a combined force of 1,400 British dragoons and Indian cavalry, against Dhondia Wagh’s 5,000 cavalry.
-Dhondia was killed during the battle, his body was tied to a cannon and taken to a British camp.
+Dhondia was killed during the battle, his body had been tied to a cannon and taken to a British camp.

-17th July 1801, He was promoted to the rank of Brigadier-General, whilst serving as Governor of Mysore.
+17th July 1801, He became promoted to the rank of Brigadier-General, whilst serving as Governor of Mysore.
 Arthur had now taken up residence in the Sultans summer palace.

-September 1802, While at Mysore, Arthur was promoted to Major-General.
+September 1802, While at Mysore, Arthur became promoted to Major-General.

 23rd September 1802, During the Battle of Assaye against the Maratha army, Arthur came under fire.
 Resulting in two horses being shot from underneath him, he had to mount a third horse.
 He found himself in the thick of the action the whole time.
 Despite it being a British victory, with 400 men killed and heavy casualties, the Marathas were defeated with losses of 6,000 killed.
 Arthur found himself troubled by the loss of men and remarked “I should not like to see again such a loss as I sustained on 23rd September, even if attended by such gain”.
 In later years, Arthur would say that Assaye was the best battle he ever fought.